Facilitating post-merger integration.

 You can compare a successful post-merger integration process with baking a delicious cookie.
 You have a number of ingredients which have to with put together in the right quantities and in the right order and it all has to be baked perfectly.
 This is the only way you will get the perfect delicious cookie that tastes far better than any of the ingredients alone.
 If you fail you have wasted the ingredients.
 That is why you have to be a good baker to succeed.

-Integrating organisations is no different.
+Facilitating post-merger integration is no different.
 You have to understand the cultural and sociological dynamics and know how to facilitate the post-merger integration process so that the end result is beautiful.
 If you fail your best employees and managers together with your best clients, who probably don’t see the point in you engaging in a merger or acquisition.
 Engage Gugin as your baker and let us facilitate the post-merger integration process.
 It is our core competence.

-Gugins initial analysis of the organisations
+Gugins initial analysis of your organisation

 The analysis will be a combination of questionnaires, group discussions and interviews all planned so that it fits the organisation in the best possible way.
 After having made the report and presented the recommendations we can discuss how to take the organisation through the transformation.